GainorB/v3/README.md

 12. ~~Filter Project by skill~~
 13. ~~Loading component~~
 14. Modal for Image Preview
-15. ~~On Case Study Page, implement a next project or previous project selector~~
+15. ~~On Case Study Page, implement a next project or previous project selector
+16. ~~Fix direct routing with React Router in Prod~~